RWS/studio-api-docs/articles/hints_tips/Studio_Styles/StudioStyles.md

-# Studio Look  & Feel in your 3rd party plugin
+# Studio Look & Feel in Your Third-Party Plugin
-Together with the release of Var:ProductName 2019 SR2 two new APIs were exposed which will allows you to take advantage of Studio styles in your plugin:
+With the release of Var:ProductName 2019 SR2, two new APIs were introduced, enabling you to use Studio styles in your plugin:

 * **`Sdl.Desktop.Platform.Styles.dll`**
 * **`Sdl.Desktop.Platform.Controls.dll`**

 > [!NOTE]
 >
-> In order to use Studio styles your plugin `must be written in WPF`.
+> To use Studio styles, your plugin **must be written in WPF**.
 >
-> Sample application can be found in public AppStore Community repository on [GitHub](https://github.com/RWS/Sdl-Community/tree/master/Code%20samples/StudioStyles/StudioStyles).
+> You can find a sample application in the public AppStore Community repository on [GitHub](https://github.com/RWS/Sdl-Community/tree/master/Code%20samples/StudioStyles/StudioStyles).

-Throughout this article we will be presenting some Studio `styles` and `controls` and how you can use them in your application.
+This article presents Studio `styles` and `controls` and explains how to use them in your application.

 ## Sdl.Desktop.Platform.Styles.dll
-In this API were released following Studio resources:
+The following Studio resources are available in this API:

 * Buttons
 * Checkbox